-- 2.1 Polycarbonate sheets are thermoformed to the appropriate size.
-Opening frames and kerbs are fabricated from white PVC-U profiles produced by conventional extrusion techniques, which are cut and welded together.
+2.1 Polycarbonate sheets are thermoformed to the appropriate size.
+Metal kerbs are fabricated from thermally broken aluminium or galvanized steel profiles that are cut and welded together and then finished with a polyester-powder coating.
 Protectolite frames are fabricated from aluminium profiles which are cut and welded together.
 Assembly of the triple-skin polycarbonate rooflights is carried out using a double-sided adhesive PVC strip and features a polycarbonate spacer between skins.
-Fittings are attached where required. - 2.2 As part of the assessment and ongoing surveillance of product quality, the BBA has: - agreed with the manufacturer the quality control procedures and product testing to be undertaken - assessed and agreed the quality control operated over batches of incoming materials - · monitored the production process and verified that it is in accordance with the documented process - evaluated the process for management of nonconformities - checked that equipment has been properly tested and calibrated - undertaken to carry out the above measures on a regular basis through a surveillance process, to verify that the specifications and quality control operated by the manufacturer are being maintained. - 2.3 The management system of Velux Commercial Xtralite Limited has been assessed and registered as meeting the requirements of BS EN ISO 9001: 2015 and BS EN ISO 14001: 2015 by Alcumus ISOQAR Limited (Certificates 17585-QMS-001 and 17585-EMS-001 respectively).
+Fittings are attached where required.

+2.2 As part of the assessment and ongoing surveillance of product quality, the BBA has:

+- agreed with the manufacturer the quality control procedures and product testing to be undertaken - assessed and agreed the quality control operated over batches of incoming materials - monitored the production process and verified that it is in accordance with the documented process - evaluated the process for management of nonconformities - checked that equipment has been properly tested and calibrated - undertaken to carry out the above measures on a regular basis through a surveillance process, to verify that the specifications and quality control operated by the manufacturer are being maintained.

+2.3 The management system of Velux Commercial Xtralite Limited has been assessed and registered as meeting the requirements of BS EN ISO 9001 : 2015 and BS EN ISO 14001 : 2015 by Alcumus ISOQAR Limited (Certificates 17585-QMS-001 and 17585-EMS-001 respectively).